E10 - Line results: How to analyse the lines solution

 Are there any students who missed a subject where there was a rule in place that they must be granted the subject?

-Toggle between the Views to display the results by Lines or by Preference, depending on how you'd like to see the results (both are helpful!)
+Toggle between the Views to display the results by Lines or by Preference, depending on how you'd like to see the results.
+Both options are helpful!

 Check your rules!
-They are not just for Edval Choice subject selection purposes; they are most important for line generation purposes also.
+They are not just for Timetable Choice subject selection.
+They also play a key role in line generation.
 Add them if necessary and generate again.

 5. Are there enough classes on each line?